 Choose the right partners

 When selecting a venue, check out their sustainability practices and choose to work with those who are leading the way.
-The Shaw Centre in downtown Ottawa is a LEED Gold certified building that uses advanced waste management and recycling techniques to reduce its environmental footprint: “We had new occupancy sensors installed and a full optimization done on our Building Automation System,” says Blake Rainville, the Shaw Centre’s Senior Manager of Facilities.
+Rogers Centre Ottawa (formerly Shaw Centre) in downtown Ottawa is a LEED Gold certified building that uses advanced waste management and recycling techniques to reduce its environmental footprint: “We had new occupancy sensors installed and a full optimization done on our Building Automation System,” says Blake Rainville, Rogers Centre Ottawa's Senior Manager of Facilities.
 “This allows us to maximize the efficiency of our systems and in turn reduces our hydro and gas consumption… our gas savings have been reduced by approximately 80% percent during the same time last year.”

-The Shaw Centre was also designed to conform to the Accessibility for Ontarians with Disabilities Act (AODA), but Rainville adds, “Although not required to do so in Canada, we voluntarily designed to meet ADA and ADAAG requirements, since the American convention market is important to us.”
+Rogers Centre Ottawa was also designed to conform to the Accessibility for Ontarians with Disabilities Act (AODA), but Rainville adds, “Although not required to do so in Canada, we voluntarily designed to meet ADA and ADAAG requirements, since the American convention market is important to us.”

 And the Canadian War Museum, which offers unique meeting and event spaces, draws water from the Ottawa River to heat and cool the building, and recycles it for flushing toilets.
 The museum also has a self-sustaining green roof that helps to clean the air around it and reduce the heat island effect.